Diane Lockward

 had pocked the creamy skin

-causing snails to leave their sanctuaries,
+of the beach overnightcausing snails to leave their sanctuaries,

 and the pursed hibiscus buds

-and with the sea collapsing around us,
+to fatten and explode,and with the sea collapsing around us,

 thinning to a glassy sheen

-you hid your face
+that blinded youyou hid your face

 behind your hands and shook